Innovation Through Climate Smart Panchayats

 WWF India’s Climate Smart Panchayat programme intends to not only improve the lives of community members in the region, but also preserve the critical ecological balance of these vulnerable islands.
 It does so by assisting village panchayats and local communities to adopt climate resilience into their development planning.

-WWF India is working with government agencies, civil society partners and science-based institutions to achieve maximum conservation impact with the help from village panchayats-who play a major role towards ensuring local economic development at scale.
+Working with government agencies, civil society partners and science-based institutions, WWF India aims to engage village panchayats and community members to play a defining role towards ensuring local economic development at scale in a sustainable manner.

-Since the majority of the communities are farmers, WWF India engages with them to offer insights into sustainable agricultural options depending on varied weather conditions.
-This move helps to provide an assessment of key barriers and opportunities for Climate Smart Agriculture (CSA) adoption across the landscape by means of data collected from each household.
-This appraisal combines participatory workshops, expert interviews, household/farmer interviews, and farm transect walks to capture challenges faced by this diverse farming community.
+An assessment of key barriers and opportunities for Climate Smart Agriculture (CSA) adoption across the landscape is based on data collected from each household.
+This appraisal combines participatory workshops, expert interviews and household/farmer interviews to capture the challenges faced by this diverse farming community.

-WWF India is working closely with farmers to promote an Integrated Farming System which aims to focus on innovation in farming to increase production through optimal use of local resources.
+Lakshmirani belongs to one of the families who were approached through the course of this initiative.
+Families in the region are being familiarised with innovative farming methods to increase production through optimal use of local resources.
 Communities are given training on effective recycling of farm waste, organic farming, productive management of dairy, poultry, fishery and vermicomposting, among others.
 Likewise, these integrated and simple methods help in maintaining healthy crops and livestock, and thriving fisheries, thereby, increasing income level of communities.